-Biology/Behavior: The fungus infects through fresh wounds or by root grafts connecting diseased trees to healthy trees (Juswik et al., 2008; Pecknold, 2001).
+Biology/Behavior: The fungus infects through fresh wounds or by root grafts connecting diseased trees to healthy trees (Gleason and Mueller, 2005; Pecknold, 2001).
 The fungus invades the xylem, leading to obstruction of water movement (Gleason and Mueller, 2005).
 This causes the foliage to wilt and die (Gleason and Mueller, 2005).
 Under appropriate environmental conditionals, dense fungal mats are produced under the bark of recently killed trees.
-These mats create pressure and break through the bark where they sporulate and emit a rotten melon-scented odor (Gleason and Mueller, 2005).
+These mats create pressure and break through the bark where they sporulate and emit a rotten melon-scented odor (Appel, 2001).
 This odor is attractive to nitidulids that visit the fungal mats as feeding and breeding sites (Appel, 2001).
 The sticky spores of the fungus adhere to the beetle, internally and externally, and can then be moved to the next host the insect visits (Gleason and Mueller, 2005).
-Recently made pruning wounds on oak are also attractive feeding sites for the beetle by serving as an entry point for the fungus (Gleason and Mueller, 2005).
+Recently made pruning wounds on oak are also attractive feeding sites for the beetle by serving as an entry point for the fungus (Rexrode and Brown, 1983).
 Oak bark beetles (Pseudopityophihorus spp.)
-[Coleoptera: Scolytidae] can also transmit the fungus (Rexrode and Brown, 1983) but do not play an important role in all parts of the United States (French and Juzwik, 1999).
+[Coleoptera: Scolytidae] can also transmit the fungus (French and Juzwik, 1999) but do not play an important role in all parts of the United States (Appel, 2001).

-Phytosanitary Significance: Fungal mats produced on the unmitigated dWPM could be visited by vectors at the destination or vectors associated at the original site could move with the wood to the new location (Appel, 1994).
+Phytosanitary Significance: Fungal mats produced on the wood could move with firewood and be visited by vectors at the destination or vectors associated at the original site could move with the firewood to the new location (Appel, 1994).
 The jump of the oak wilt pathogen from central Texas to west Texas has been attributed to insect transmission via mat-laden firewood moved from oak wilt areas to the east (Juzwick et al., 2008; TFS, 2007).
 Infested firewood is also implicated in the movement of C. fagacearum from Wisconsin to the south-central portion of Michigan's Upper Peninsula (Juzwick et al., 2008).
-Dunnage or other packing material with bark intact could act in the same transport manner.

-Ceratocystis fagacearum is considered adaptable enough to be a threat to oak forests in the western United States (Appel, 2001).
-As the fungus adapts to oaks in Texas there is concern it will spread throughout the southern range of oak (Ward and Mistretta, 2007).
-Inoculation studies have shown that several western red oak species are susceptible (Appel, 1994).
-The oak forests in California comprised of live and red oak are considered at risk from this pathogen (Appel, 2001).
+Ceratocystis fagacearum is considered adaptable enough to be a threat to oak forests in the western United States (Ward and Mistretta, 2007).
+As the fungus adapts to oaks in Texas there is concern it will spread throughout the southern range of oak (Appel, 1994).
+Inoculation studies have shown that several western red oak species are susceptible (Appel, 2001).
+The oak forests in California comprised of live and red oak are considered at risk from this pathogen (Tainter et al., 1984).

-Tainter et al. (1984) found that C. fagacearum survived in air-dried lumber for 20 weeks and that lumber should be dried to a moisture content of 20% or less to devitalize C. fagacearum.
+Tainter et al. (2000) found that C. fagacearum survived in air-dried lumber for 20 weeks and that lumber should be dried to a moisture content of 20% or less to devitalize C. fagacearum.

-Management: Root trenching, pruning when vectors are inactive, removal of diseased trees, and management of firewood piles are all considered effective means to reduce the spread of the oak wilt pathogen (O'Brien et al., 2000).
-Fungicides are available as a preventative and possibly therapeutic measure but to due to high costs and risk associated with application their use is generally limited to high-value, specimen oaks (Appel et al., 2005; O'Brien et al., 2000).
+Management: Root trenching, pruning when vectors are inactive, removal of diseased trees, and management of firewood piles are all considered effective means to reduce the spread of the oak wilt pathogen (Appel et al., 2005).
+Fungicides are available as a preventative and possibly therapeutic measure but to due to high costs and risk associated with application their use is generally limited to high-value, specimen oaks (Farr et al., 2009; O'Brien et al., 2000).